Quansight-Labs/jupyter-output-spec/README.md

 7. VS Code

-What this means is that if you have a custom way of rendering some widget (plotly, vega, etc) you maybe have to build integration for ALL of these seperately!
+What this means is that if you have a custom way of rendering some widget (plotly, vega, etc) you maybe have to build integration for ALL of these separately!
 It's insane!

 Jupyter Widgets get's around this by providing a common base and [uses require.js](https://ipywidgets.readthedocs.io/en/stable/examples/Widget%20Custom.html) to let you provide custom renderers and it [uses a CDN](https://github.com/jupyter-widgets/ipywidgets/issues/1627) to grab the JS files.